oschl-git/jecna-wa-certificates/answers/ADFo.md

 	**Pull down menu**

-- Shared components can only be added to one page within your application.
-True or False?
+- Shared components can only be added to one page within your application?

 	**False**